opulencephp/docs/sessions.md

 Now, all your session data will be encrypted before being written and decrypted after being read.
 [Learn more](cryptography#encryption) about encryption.

 <h2 id="configuring">Configuring</h2>
 If you're using the <a href="https://github.com/ramblingsofadev/Project" target="_blank">skeleton project</a> and you'd like to configure your session, you can do so in `configs/http/sessions.php`.
 Your environment config in `configs/environment/.env.app.php` contains a variable `SESSION_HANDLER`, which should point to the handler class to use (defaults to `FileSessionHandler`).
 For cache-backed sessions, `.env.app.php` also contains the variable `SESSION_CACHE_BRIDGE`.
-This should point to the class that implements `RDev\Cache\ICacheBridge`.
+This should point to the class that implements `Opulence\Cache\ICacheBridge`.